 Our Yoga Teachers are beautiful beings devoted to their Yoga practice, both on and off the mat.
 Each has completed at least a 100 hour teaching program, with many having completed multiple trainings.
 Truly inspiring is their commitment to growth.
 Our Leap credo is that as we evolve, everyone around us also evolves.
 So join us on this amazing adventure and let’s evolve together!

-Starting his career by serving his country in the Navy and then as a business owner, followed by over 20 years in the radio business and almost 10 years in the fitness industry as an aerobics and step instructor it goes without saying that Butch has a breadth of life experiences that give him a tremendous appreciation for life’s challenges.Butch is passionate about helping people to reach down deep and be their best.
+A Leap owner, Butch started his career by serving his country in the Navy and then as a business owner, followed by over 20 years in the radio business and almost 10 in the fitness industries an aerobics and step instructor, it goes without saying that Butch has a breadth of life experiences that gives him a tremendous appreciation for life’s challenges.Butch is passionate about helping people to reach down deep and be their best.
 Yoga has been life changing for Butch, helping him to overcome incredible pain caused by scoliosis that he has had since birth.
-He looks forward to guiding others through their journey of discovery to find out how yoga can make a difference in their lives as well.
+He looks forward to guiding others through their journey of discovery to find out how yoga can make a difference their lives as well.

 Stacy has received a good deal of her training through Rusty Wells of Urban Flow Yoga in San Francisco.
 Focusing on the Bhakti tradition, one of the four paths of yoga, music and devotion play a supporting role in all of Stacy’s classes.
 Bhakti is often described as the yogic path of devotion, emotion, love, compassion, and service to God and others.